jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 ### Using React Portals

 One vital technical aspect of modals is rendering them outside the normal DOM hierarchy.
-React's Portal mechanism allows us to mount our modal at the document body level, avoiding issues with z-index and stacking contexts:
+React's Portal mechanism allows us to mount our modal to the document body regardless of where the component is used in our React component tree:

 ```tsx
 import { createPortal } from 'react-dom';